Facebook, Twitter blocked by Russia as Ukrainians continue to flee in face of war

 Ukrainian presidential adviser Oleksiy Arestovich said battles involving airstrikes and artillery continued northwest of Kyiv, and the northeastern cities of Kharkiv and Okhtyrka came under heavy fire.

 He said Ukrainian forces were still holding the northern city of Chernihiv and had prevented Russian efforts to take the important southern city of Mykolaiv.
-Ukrainian artillery also defended Odesa from repeated attempts by Russian ships to fire on the Black Sea port, Arestovic said.
-Odesa is Ukraine's biggest port city and home to a large naval base.
+Ukrainian artillery also defended Odessa from repeated attempts by Russian ships to fire on the Black Sea port, Arestovic said.
+Odessa is Ukraine's biggest port city and home to a large naval base.

 The Ukrainian Navy scuttled its flagship at the shipyard where it was undergoing repairs to keep the frigate from being seized by the Russians, authorities said.